Naval Tactical Data System: Hardware description

 A variety of UNIVAC embedded computers, including the first fielded version of the late 1950s, the CP-642A (AN/USQ-20), typically with 30 bit words, 32K words of magnetic core or thin film memory, 16 parallel I/O channels (also 30 bits wide) connected to radars and other peripherals, and a RISC-like instruction set, were used.
 Logic circuits used discrete transistors and other elements soldered to a printed circuit board with connectors running along one side.
 Each card was coated in a varnish-like substance to prevent exposure to corrosion-inducing salt spray (See Conformal Coating).
 A number of cards were connected and secured to a tray on rollers.
 In turn, several trays of various types, interconnected and secured to a metal enclosure, constituted the computer.
 Most NTDS computers were water-cooled, though some later lighter-weight models were air-cooled.

+Modem description

+The NTDS information was transmitted between ships and aircraft of aircraft carrier battle groups using Collins Radio's Kineplex modems.
+Kineplex was a parallel-tone, multicarrier modem.

 Seymour Cray and the NTDS

 Seymour Cray is credited for developing the first NTDS processor, the AN/USQ-17.
 However, this design did not go into production.